-RIPPON BOSWELL is a specialized auctioneer for antique rugs and textiles.
-Originally the company was founded by John Rippon in Exeter, southern England, in 1884.
-An "Estate Agent & Auctioneer", he specialised in property sales and auctions of bequests.
-Most of his initial clients were colonial officials seeking to establish a suitable retirement home in Britain upon returning from overseas service.
+Established in England in 1884, RIPPON BOSWELL is an auctioneer specialising in antique rugs and textiles.
+The eponymous companies in the UK, Switzerland and Germany all evolved from a single business founded by John Rippon in Exeter, southern England, in 1884.
+An "Estate Agent & Auctioneer", he specialised in sales and auctions of property, bequests and homes complete with their furnishings.
 John Rippon was succeeded by his son Henry, who went into partnership with George Boswell in 1904.
 The company has been trading under the name of “RIPPON BOSWELL” ever since.

-The business passed from George Boswell to L.D.
+Following George Boswell’s death, the company passed to L.D.
 Phillipps.

-During a period of upheaval in the art market, RIPPON BOSWELL was taken over by an international syndicate in 1969.
-The new owners decided to specialise in carpets and to relocate the company headquarters to London, then a centre for the antique carpet trade.
-The syndicate established foreign subsidiaries in order to improve its position in the international auction market: a Swiss branch in Basel in 1974 and a German branch in Frankfurt am Main in 1976.
-At the same time it opened offices in Hong Kong and New York.
+In 1969 it was taken over by an international consortium.
+The new owners chose to specialise in carpets and to relocate the company headquarters to London, at the time an important centre for the antique carpet trade.
+The syndicate also decided to establish foreign subsidiaries in order to improve its position in the international auction market, which was experiencing a period of change and economic growth.
+The Swiss branch in Basel opened in 1974, and the German branch of Rippon Boswell in Frankfurt am Main held its first auction in 1976.

-Sales of important objects and collections have gained RIPPON BOSWELL Germany international renown over the past 25 years, and we regularly have achieved exceptional prices.
-The sale of the large-format “Vanderbilt” Mughal carpet in the autumn of 1989 was spectacular: it was acquired by an Italian private collection for some 1.3 million Deutschmarks – a world record for an oriental carpet sold at auction.
-At the auction of 1st December 2007, a small-format Mughal niche carpet from the rare Millefleurs group again achieved a high price, selling for 456,000 Euros.
+Sales of important objects and collections have gained RIPPON BOSWELL Germany international renown since then, and we regularly achieve exceptional prices.
+The sale of the “Vanderbilt” Mughal carpet in the autumn of 1989 was a spectacular event: it was purchased by an Italian private collection for some 1.3 million Deutschmarks, then the world record for an oriental carpet sold at auction.
+In December 2007, a Mughal niche carpet from the rare Millefleurs group achieved another top price, selling for 456,000 Euros.